halamkam/jh-errors/kubespawner/temp/notes.md

 **Cause:**
 User enters a non-existent image name.

+**Testing:**
+To invoke this error, put `nonexistent.registry.io/broken-image:latest` in the image form when spawning a notebook.

 **Current Behavior:**
 - Spawn begins and tries to pull the image.
 - Logs: `ErrImagePull` warning appears.